-The worker ants were picked up one by one from the edge of the large tin in which they were kept and slipped quickly into the bowl.
-Ten bowls containing 10 ants each formed one test.
-The bowls were placed on shelves in a dark cabinet or on shelves in the temperature control room.
-The temperature ranged from 65F. to 80F. but most of the time, it was held close to 70F.
+The vorker and were ploked up one by one from the edge of the large tin in which they were kept and slipped quickly into the bori. placed on shelves in a dark eabinet or on abstres in the temperature The temperature ranged from 66F. to 80F. but most of You bowls containing 10 ants each formed one test.
+The bowls were time, it was held close to 70F. control room.

-Three times a week, a drop or two of the food was added to the cotton.
-When the food soaked cotton became sour or moldy, it was removed and a fresh piece properly moistened was inserted.
-Some of the tests were run until the last ant died, but 30 days proved to be ample to show which foods best sustained life under these conditions.
-Each day, dead ants were removed and the number tabulated.
-This information is given in Tables VI to XX.
+were run until the last ant died, but 30 days proved to be ample to show Inrea times a week, a drop or two of the food was added to the cotwhich foods bost sustained life under those conditions.
+Rach day, dead shon the flod souled corton became sour or moldy, it was removed This information is given and a fresh piece properly moistened was inserted.
+Some of the tests ants were removed and the matter tabulated. in Tables VI to XX. com.

-At first, only a few tests were started at a time.
-Later, because there was so much variation between survival in one test and the next on similar food, tests were run in sets to reduce the variables.
-In each set, one test with no food or water, one with water only and one with Honey 25-liver were used as checks.
-The results of these sets of tests are included in Tables VI to XX.
+there was so much variation between survival in one test and the next on at first, only a for tests were started at a time.
+Later, because these sets of tests set, one test with no food or water, one with water only and one with similar food, tests more run in sets to reduce the variables.
+The results of honey 25-11ver were used as checks. are included in Tables VI to XX.